Skip to Content

 Barafundle Bay (photo: Pete Garnett)

-Nominated as one of the best bays in Britain, the Barafundle Bay in Wales has excellent camping infrastructure, bang on the beach.
+Nominated as one of the best bays in Britain, Barafundle Bay in Wales has excellent camping infrastructure on the beach.

 The bay is often compared to those in the Caribbean islands concerning water clarity and pristine beaches.

-There are no fishing or scuba diving facilities, but there are plenty of natural features to be explored.
+There are no fishing or scuba diving facilities, but plenty of natural features can be explored.

 This story is brought to you in partnership with Celebrity Cruises, Inc.